Skip to main content

 The University of Kentucky Office of Undergraduate Research and The Chellgren Center for Undergraduate Excellence are offering the first Virtual Showcase of Undergraduate Scholars.
 This event celebrates the scholarly and creative works of undergraduate researchers.
 The virtual showcase will begin at 9 a.m.
 Tuesday, April 28, and runs through May 1.

 Among the 104 participants are 49 undergraduates in the College of Arts & Sciences.
-The
+The schedule of presentations is

 By Lindsey PiercyKody Kiser and Amy Jones-Timoney